-From another perspective on personality, in the early 20th century, psychologist Karen Horney wrote about three broad categories of needs we have as we each respond to the world around us and the people in our lives.
+Psychologist Karen Horney wrote about three broad categories of needs we have as we each respond to the world around us and the people in our lives.
 A need to be compliant, expansive, or detaching in our personality.

 Kathy Hurley and Ted Donson wrote most extensively about Horney’s three different approaches to life’s problems in light of the Enneagram.
 In summary, they describe how some of us seek:

 - Expansive solutions in an aggressive way when we struggle to connect with feelings, and this is most true for 3, 7, and 8.